Create Print Ready Display Graphics

 Use a template.
 We have many on our site and are always adding more.
 If it’s not there, we’ll make one for you.

-Our templates typically have one layer for notes, one layer for the template, compete with sizes and bleeds, and the other for the design (usually labeled “Design Here”).
+Our templates typically have one layer for notes; one layer for the template, compete with sizes and bleeds; and one layer for the design (usually labeled “Design Here”).

 Create your graphic on the design layer.

 TIP: Turn on and off the template layer to view your design as you work on it.

 Add other design layers as needed—one each for photos or text or colored backgrounds.
 When you combine all elements on one layer, it makes it hard to work with individual items and something can be accidentally deleted or altered that you did not not intend.